Who is an endodontist or root canal specialist?

 What makes you different from other endodontists?

-Dr. Niazi and Dr. Haghparast practiced as general dentists before receiving specialist training in endodontics.
+Dr. Niazi, Dr. Olsson, Dr. Haghparast and Dr. Kuritani received specialist training in endodontics.
 This extra training allows the doctors to understand the full scope of dental care and how best to work with your general dentist for your best outcome.
 They can truly be partners with your dentist.

 We utilize the most advanced technology, training, and equipment.